shynamay/shynamay/README.md

 🌸 I’m an **IT student** who loves creating cute yet functional digital experiences!
 🐾 I’m passionate about **software quality** and **user-friendly design**.
-☕ I spend my days testing, designing, reading books and taking cat naps in between.
+☕ I spend my days testing, designing, reading books, and taking cat naps in between.
 💻 Currently learning how to make apps *purr-fect* for everyone.

 ---